100 Food Things to Try in Brighton and Sussex

 73. Enjoy a meal with a view at The Schooner

 Situated in an 18th Century building with a warm welcome, real fires and stunning panoramic views overlooking Lady Bee Marina The Schooner is a fantastic venue to spend a lazy weekend lunch or a intimate dinner for two.
-As well as an a la carte menu they also offer a set lunch and pre-theatre menu, as well as a cracking Sunday Lunch!
+The menu changes seasonally offering classic pub fare and fish and game dishes as well as a fabulous Sunday Lunch!